miztiik/eks-security-with-psp/README.md

 drwxr-xr-x 3 root root 24 Jun 13 21:02 kube-system_kube-proxy-rws4c_5b3f059e-b6e2-4eca-b6ef-8ce81368b71b
 ```

 This is scary and highly undesirable.
-Let me show a very simple security policy, that will stop anyone from running a privileged pod.
-You can learn more on pod security best practices here<sup>[9]</sup>

 ## 💡 Pod Security Policy Deprecation?

 Having said all the scary stuff, Are PSPs the way to secure you pods now and in the future.
 The kubernetes community thinks otherwise.
 PodSecurityPolicy is deprecated<sup>[6],[7]</sup> as of Kubernetes v`1.21`, and will be removed in v`1.25`.
+If that is being deprecated, what do we need to use to secure our cluster, The community has developed a Kubernetes Enhancement Proposal (KEP 2579) and a prototype for a new feature, currently being called by the temporary name "_PSP Replacement Policy_."
+It is being targeting for an Alpha release in Kubernetes `1.22`.
+Until then we can continue using the current PSPs

+Let me show a very simple security policy, that will stop anyone from running a privileged pod.
+You can learn more on pod security best practices here<sup>[9]</sup>.
+We will use a simple AWS EKS cluster with couple of nodes to setup PSP.

 1. ## 🧰 Prerequisites